At a Glance

 - Development: Advance development or mercy processes in non-governmental relief organizations like World Vision and Tearfund

-- Business: Grow entrepreneurship among the poor and marginalized
+- Business: Grow new entrepreneurial enterprises among the poor and marginalized

 - Advocacy: Live deep in the culture of the poor while impacting policy and projects in development agencies like the United Nations, World Bank, and more